 You may well offer a discount as a matter of course to your trade customers.
 How much discount will depend on your pricing policy and the level of local competition.
 You could offer further discounts for valeting fleets of vehicles or to customers who have their vehicle valeted on a regular basis.
 You might decide to offer special promotions from time to time, and perhaps a loyalty scheme.

 You might decide to buy an existing valeting business rather than start your own venture from scratch.
-Buying a going concern can mean that:
+Buying a going concern can mean that the products, customers, regular sales, staff, premises and equipment are already in place.

 Franchising can be a good 'halfway house' between starting out from scratch and buying an existing business.
 If you purchase a franchise you'll still be setting up your own business, but you should benefit from the experience, resources and perhaps the name of a business that is already successful.